-Most styles in this collection are drawn from earlier releases; 400 are entirely new.
-All style names have been standardized.
+10,306 styles, most styles drawn from earlier releases; 400 entirely new.
+All style names standardized.
+Includes MFDs and utilities.

 This collection includes, of course, styles, approximately 10,306 styles, all of which are named after particular songs.
 You can load one of these styles and use it to play that particular song.
 You could also use a MusicFinder database, select a song from the database, and the database would load one of your preset internal styles to play that song.
 So, a separate section of MusicFinder Databases is also included.
 Some players use registrations to play their songs.
 I also include a limited set of registrations that illustrate how they are used to set up your keyboard and play a particular song.
 Finally, there are several useful utility programs included in this collection that will help you with organizing or adjusting your styles and MusicFinder databases.
 I'll discuss each of the major components in turn.